mgmarlow/store-git-link/README.md

 ## Commands

-- `M-x store-git-link`: Copies point in buffer as a link to the git repository. e.g. https://github.com/mgmarlow/store-git-link/blob/main/store-git-link-test.el#L12.
+- `M-x store-git-link`: Copies a link to the current line of code.
+- `M-x store-git-link-commit`: Copies a link to the commit hash associated responsible for the current line of code, determined via `git blame`.

 ## Installation